Landslide mitigation: Large diameter drainage wells with sub-horizontal drains

 These systems can serve a structural function, a drainage function, or both.
 The draining elements are microdrains, perforated and positioned sub-horizontally and fanned out, oriented uphill to favour water discharge by gravity.
 The size of the wells is chosen with the aim of allowing the insertion and functioning of the perforation equipment for the microdrains.
 Generally, the minimum internal diameter is greater than 3.5 m for drains with a length of 20 to 30 m.
 Longer drains require wells with a diameter of up to 8–10 m.
-To determine the network of microdrains planners take into consideration the makeup of the subsoil and the hydraulic regime of the slope.
+To determine the network of microdrains, planners consider the makeup of the subsoil and the hydraulic regime of the slope.

 The drainage in these wells is passive, realised by linking the bottom of adjacent wells by sub-horizontal perforations (provided with temporary sheathing pipes) in which the microdrains are placed at a gradient of about 15-20° and are equipped with microperforated PVC pipes, protected by non-filtering fabric along the draining length.
 Once the drain is embedded in the ground, the temporary sheathing is completely removed and the head of the drain is cemented to the well.
-In this way a discharge line is created linking all the wells emerging to the surface downhill, where the water is discharged naturally without the help of pumps.
+This creates a discharge line linking all the wells emerging to the surface downhill, where the water is discharged naturally without the help of pumps.